Bunaken National Park: Flora and fauna

 A very rich coral ecosystem covers most of Bunaken National Park, dominated by fringing reef and barrier reef corals.
 There are about 390 species of coral recorded in the waters of the Park.
-A distinct feature is a 25-50 metre vertical coral wall which is inhabited by 13 coral genus.
-The seaweeds that can be found here include Caulerpa, Halimeda, and Padina pavonica species, while the dominant seagrasses, in particular in the islands of Montehage and Nain, are Thalassia hemprichii, Enhallus acoroides, and Thalassodendron ciliatum.
-The park is also abundant in different species of fish, marine mammals and reptiles, birds, molluscs and mangrove species.
+A distinct feature is a 25–50 metre vertical coral wall which is inhabited by 13 coral genera.
+The seaweeds that can be found here include Caulerpa, Halimeda, and Padina pavonica species.
+At the same time, the dominant seagrasses, in particular in the islands of Montehage and Nain, are Thalassia hemprichii, Enhallus acoroides, and Thalassodendron ciliatum.
+The park is also abundant in different species of fish, marine mammals, and reptiles, birds, mollusks, and mangrove species.

-About 2000 species of fish live in the waters of the park, among them being the emperor angelfish, Almaco jack, spotted seahorse, bluestripe snapper, pinkish basslet and two-lined monocle bream.
-The species of mollusc include the giant clam, horned helmet shells, chambered nautilus, and ascidians.
+About 2000 species of fish live in the park waters, including the emperor angelfish, Almaco jack, spotted seahorse, bluestripe snapper, pinkish basslet, and two-lined monocle bream.
+The Indonesian coelacanth was first filmed in-situ off Manado Tua in 2009.
+Mollusks include the giant clam, horned helmet shells, and chambered nautilus; ascidians are also present.

 It is claimed that this park has seven times more genera of coral than Hawaii, and more than 70% of all the known fish species of the Indo-Western Pacific.

 On land, the islands are rich in species of palm, sago, woka, silar and coconut.
-Among the animal species that live on the land and the beaches are Celebes crested macaque, Timor Deer, and Sulawesi bear cuscus.
+Among the animal species that live on the land and the beaches are the Celebes crested macaque, Timor Deer, and Sulawesi bear cuscus.
 The mangrove forest of the Park contains, among others Rhizophora and Sonneratia species.
-This forest is also rich in species of crab, lobster, mollusc, and sea birds such as gulls, herons, sea doves, and storks.
+This forest is also rich in species of crab, lobster, mollusk, and sea birds such as gulls, herons, sea doves, and storks.

 Human habitation and tourism

 The area is densely populated, with 22 villages inside the park comprising about 35,000 people.
-Most locals work as fishermen or farmers cultivating coconut, sweet potato, banana or seaweed for export, while a small number are employed in tourism as dive guides, boat operators and cottage staff.
-Tourism is strongly developed, with accommodation ranging from backpacker cottages to 5 star resorts.
+Most locals work as fishermen or farmers cultivating coconut, sweet potato, banana or seaweed for export, while a small number are employed in tourism as dive guides, boat operators, and cottage staff.
+Tourism is strongly developed, with accommodation ranging from backpacker cottages to 5-star resorts.
 Between 2003 and 2006 the number of visitors ranged from 32,000 to 39,000 of which 8,000–10,000 were international visitors for each year.

 Scuba diving and snorkelling are the main activities pursued by tourists visiting the park, with the diving in Bunaken being world renowned.
-It is home to the three time consecutive award winner and current title holder of the World Travel Awards' "Indonesia's Leading Dive Resort" in 2018, 2019, 2020 and 2021, Bunaken Oasis Dive Resort & Spa.